gfiorav/carto_loves_mac/README.md

 ## Installation

-All we're really doing, is following the [official install guide for CARTO](http://cartodb.readthedocs.io/en/latest/install.html) with some workaround were non OSX tools are used.
+All we're really doing, is following the [official install guide for CARTO](http://cartodb.readthedocs.io/en/latest/install.html) with some workarounds where non OSX tools are used.

-As you may know, CARTO requires 5 main pieces (and it's dependencies) in order to run:
+As you may know, CARTO requires 5 main pieces (and its dependencies) in order to run:

 + PostgreSQL (and the CARTO PostgreSQL extension)
-+ SQL Api
++ SQL API
-+ Maps Api
++ Maps API
 + CARTO

 We will now cover the installation of all of these.
 BTW, I'm assuming you're an organized human being and have a workspace.
 Mine is `~/Documents/workspace/carto/`.
 Also, NEVER run commands with `sudo` unless it's strictly necessary.
 Preventive `sudo` is a bad habit that spreads and messes up you're permissions.
 Don't do it!
 Always try without it first, and only `sudo` as a last resort.